Aqueduct Bridge (Potomac River): The Free Bridge

 On October 20, 1886, the canal company shareholders finally decided how to divide up the proceeds from their sale of the bridge.
 The District government then asked the Secretary of War (who supervised the Corps of Engineers) whether the federal government intended to repair the bridge or build a new one.
 But issues concerning the sale still plagued the bridge.
 Although a new deed of transfer was prepared in mid-November 1886, the Alexandria Canal Company sued the federal government within weeks, seeking to receive the full sale price all at once rather than in installments.
 Another Corps engineering report on the bridge was made in January 1887.
 With the bridge again found to be unsafe to open, the federal government sued the canal company.
 The deed of sale, the government said, required the company to maintain a bridge that is open to travel for 20 years.
 This condition had not been met, and the government sought $84,500 in reimbursements to cover construction of a new deck.

 Meanwhile, the Corps of Engineers reported in January 1887 that a new bridge could be constructed for $105,000 (the sum of money left over from the 1884 appropriation).
 With this money already in hand, no new legislation was needed.
 Bids for construction of the new bridge were received in March 1887, and a contract awarded to the Mt.
 Vernon Bridge Company.
 Work began in August.
 But extensive delays plagued the bridge.
 One reason for the delay was the need to obtain a new right-of-way from the Chesapeake and Ohio Canal, which the bridge would cross.
 Suit for the right-of-way was filed in December 1887, and the Chesapeake and Ohio Canal agreed to provide it (pending an appraisal) in January 1888.
-Meanwhile, the contractor proved inefficient, delaying the opening until at least January 1889.
+Meanwhile, the contractor proved inefficient, delaying the opening until at least January 1888.
 A month later, about 600 ft of substructure had been laid, and 75 ft of superstructure.
-Construction problems delayed the opening of the bridge until June 1, 1889.
+The bridge was informally opened in early March and formally opened, with an extensive parade and celebration, on April 11, 1888.